Hands on Pumping

 What is ‘hands-on pumping’?

-Hands-on pumping means using your hands to massage your breasts while you express breastmilk with a pump.
+The hands-on pumping method involves using your hands to massage your breasts while you express breastmilk with a pump.
 Ever notice your baby grabbing and kneading at your breast while they’re feeding?
 It’s an instinct that helps them extract more milk.
-And it may sound a little strange, but you can do the same while pumping to extract more milk than with a breast pump alone.
+And it may sound a little strange, but you can use hand expression while pumping to extract more milk than with a breast pump alone.

 Dr. Jane Morton, a pediatrician and lactation consultant, originally developed this technique to help mothers of very premature babies reach and maintain high levels of breastmilk production.
 But any mom who needs to pump more breastmilk can use it.